 Specific signs that your pet needs CPR include sudden collapse, unresponsiveness, abnormal breathing, and absence of a pulse.
 It’s crucial not to rush into performing CPR unless it’s necessary, as it can potentially do more harm than good in certain situations.

-Sujet a lire : How to Create a Pet-Friendly Workspace When Working Remotely?
+A lire aussi : How to Create a Pet-Friendly Workspace When Working Remotely?

 Before you start performing CPR on your pet, there are a few essential steps you need to follow.
 First, ensure your pet is in a safe place, away from hazards such as traffic or electrical cords.
 Next, try to rouse your pet gently – if it’s merely unconscious, it may wake up.